Where to see the best neon signs in las vegas

 1. Fremont Street

-It may seem a bit shabby compared to the enormous fake Paris and the chlorine tinted canals of Venice, but it’s where the city began.
-Fremont Street is lined with the neon signs that Las Vegas is famous for.
-It’s absolutely worth a visit to play the penny slots and get a $10 steak & lobster dinner.
+It may seem a bit shabby compared to the enormous fake Paris and the chlorine tinted canals of Venice, but it's where the city began.
+Fremont Street is lined with the neon signs in Las Vegas that you see in all the old films.
+It's absolutely worth a visit to play the penny slots and get a $10 steak & lobster dinner.

-It does fill up so reserve your tour ahead of time here, and if it’s summer try to go early in the morning or later in the evening to avoid the midday desert heat.
-Bring your camera; it’s an Instagrammers dream.
+It fills up so reserve your tour ahead of time here, and if it's summer try to go early in the morning or later in the evening to avoid the midday desert heat.
+Bring your camera; it's an Instagram dream.

-It was obvious that our tour guide loved her city and she gave us a full history of Las Vegas’ beginnings.
-Every sign had a story.
-From original signs from the Golden Nugget (one of the city’s original casinos) to neon from the Moulin Rouge (the hotel that played a major role in Las Vegas’ desegregation).
+It was obvious that our tour guide loved her city and she gave us a full history of Las Vegas' beginnings.
+Every Las Vegas neon sign had a story.
+From the original signs from the Golden Nugget (one of the city's original casinos) to neon from the Moulin Rouge (the hotel that played a major role in the desegregation of Las Vegas).

-And finally, the famous Welcome to Las Vegas sign at the beginning of the strip is a MUST see.
-Just take a taxi or a bus there, don’t be me and walk.
-It’s further than I expected it to be, and that desert heat is no joke.
+Las but not least, the infamous Welcome to Las Vegas sign standing guard at the beginning of the strip is a MUST see.
+But please, take a taxi or a bus there, don't be me and walk.
+It was much, much further than we expected it to be, and that desert heat is no joke.